ROADS, BRIDGES, SEWERS AND BEYOND

 - Streetscape improvements in multiple districts

 KCIC plays an active role in influencing government decisions affecting industry at the city, state and federal levels.
-Twice each year, KCIC sends a delegation to Washington, D.C., to raise awareness of key issues and advocate for funding of specific infrastructure projects in our industrial areas.
+Twice each year, KCIC sends a delegation to Washington, D.C., to raise awareness of key issues and advocate for funding of specific infrastructure projects cited in the Green Sheet.
 These meetings have yielded meaningful results that improve our entire community.

 Locally, KCIC meets quarterly with the City Manager and regularly with city department leaders to discuss pressing issues, areas of concern and new opportunities.